-Relationships & Sex Education Policy
+Relationships and Sex Education Policy

 Completed by: Mrs D Martin

-Approved by: Mrs C Lawes
+Approved by: Mrs M Norris

-Date Implemented: September 2023
+Date Implemented: September 2024

-Review Date: September 2024

-Stanley Crook Primary School is committed to improving outcomes for all pupils

 1. Aims

 Through our PSHE programme and a range of social & emotional wellbeing programmes ongoing in school, we aim to provide children with the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active and responsible citizens.
 In providing children with an understanding of healthy and respectful relationships and appropriate boundaries, we consider effective Relationships & Sex Education (RSE) to be a fundamental part of our approach to supporting pupils to grow into confident, caring, responsible and respectful young citizens.